-In this section, we add more details of our planning experimentation.
-We compare the success rate of planner using output traversability map from geometric-only method~\cite{geo1} and from the proposed \ours{}.
-We use 9 different scenarios, and each scenario is tested with same starting points and random goal position with more than 10 trials.
+We compare the success rate of the planner using output traversability maps from the geometric-only method~\cite{geo1} and the proposed \ours{}.
+We use 9 different scenarios, and each scenario is tested with the same starting points and random goal position with more than 10 trials.
 We list the details of all scenarios in Table~\ref{tab:exp}.